-Applications are welcome from British, EU and international students.
-Minimum qualifications are a solid 2.1 honours degree and an excellent command of English.
+Applications are welcome from British, EU and international graduate students.
+Minimum qualifications are a solid 2.1 honours degree and an excellent command of English, although an upper 2:1 or first-class honours degree is normally required by the Centre of African Studies.
 All candidates for admission to the MPhil are expected to be of PhD potential and to have degree results in at least the top quarter of the graduating cohort at their previous university.

 Months of entry

 The MPhil in African Studies offers a taught course with a substantial research component, and provides an excellent foundation for students wanting to develop their knowledge of Africa.
 It is designed for students who wish to enhance their historical and contemporary understanding of Africa’s societies, politics, economies, and cultures, as well as for those who wish to apply for advanced research degrees.
 The degree thus offers a highly regarded postgraduate qualification relevant to a wide range of professional careers, as well as intensive research and language training for students planning to prepare a doctoral dissertation.

 The course introduces the latest research approaches and methodologies in African studies at an advanced level.
 Students have the advantage of developing an interdisciplinary approach to critical thinking and academic writing, the opportunity to develop skills in an African language, and also receive specialist research training.

 The MPhil in African Studies is structured by four key elements: a core course, an option course, a dissertation and language training.
 Full details of the course can be found on the Centre’s website.